privatenumber/minification-benchmarks/README.md

 | 13. [uglify-js](packages/minifiers/minifiers/uglify-js.ts) <sub title="Failed: timeout">❌ Timed out</sub> | - | - | <sup>:warning:</sup> `+10,000 ms` |
 </div>

-On the largest artifact only 8 of 13 configurations finished, and oxc-minify takes best balance and smallest minzipped output (852,779 bytes) in about 530 ms. @swc/core edges it on raw minified size (3,307,669 bytes) but needs about 1.5 seconds.
-Terser and uglify-js, both competitive on size elsewhere, failed with timeouts here, alongside babel-minify, google-closure-compiler, and tedivm/jshrink.
+On the largest input tested, oxc-minify combined the smallest minzipped output (852779 bytes, 55% gzip reduction) with a reasonable average time of about 530 ms to claim the best overall balance, while @swc/core produced the smallest minified bytes (3307669) at roughly 14.3 times the fastest run.
+The trade-off widened at the extremes: @cminify/cminify-linux-x64 finished in about 108 ms but managed only 40% gzip reduction, and the no-compress variants spent multiple seconds without beating the full minifiers on size.
+Five configurations failed, all timing out with the failure stage unrecorded: babel-minify, google-closure-compiler, tedivm/jshrink, terser, and uglify-js.
 <!-- benchmarks:end -->

 <!-- aiVerdict:start -->
 ## 🏁 Verdict

 > [!NOTE]
-> 🤖 This verdict is AI generated — [see the system prompt](packages/data/update-readme/ai-analysis/system-prompt.txt).
+> 🤖 This verdict is AI generated — [see the AI prompts](packages/data/update-readme/ai-analysis/artifact-prompt.txt, packages/data/update-readme/ai-analysis/overview-prompt.txt).

-Consistency and large-artifact performance point in the same direction: oxc-minify and @swc/core completed all 12 artifacts and hold 12 of the 12 best-balance awards between them, with oxc-minify taking over as the size leader on the biggest inputs (terser, echarts, antd, typescript). uglify-js offers the best pure compression on small-to-mid files, winning smallest minified output 8 times, but its 3 timeout failures on the largest artifacts make it a poor fit for very large bundles.
-For big workloads the choice is clear: oxc-minify for the best size at high speed, @tdewolff/minify or @cminify when raw speed matters most and size is secondary.
-In practice, the final decision should also weigh correctness guarantees, developer experience, and ecosystem fit alongside these measured numbers.
+Completion and award totals tell two different stories.
+Several configurations completed every artifact without failing, including @swc/core, oxc-minify, @cminify, esbuild, bun, @tdewolff/minify, and both no-compress variants.
+When it comes to measured performance, however, the results divide cleanly by workload. @swc/core took the best-overall-balance award on 8 of 12 artifacts, concentrated in the smaller and mid-sized files, while oxc-minify claimed the remaining 4, all among the largest bundles like terser, echarts, antd, and typescript.
+For raw speed, @cminify was the fastest on 7 of 12 artifacts, including most of the biggest ones, and @tdewolff/minify led on a few of the smaller files. uglify-js did not complete the largest artifacts but produced the smallest minified output on 8 of them, with @swc/core and oxc-minify picking up the size wins where it could not finish.
+The practical recommendation depends on the job: for smaller bundles where balance matters most, @swc/core's results speak for themselves; for very large bundles, oxc-minify paired the best minzipped sizes with strong speed, and @cminify is the pick when time-to-output is the priority; when every byte of raw minified size counts and the input fits within its completion record, uglify-js delivered the smallest output most often.
+Reliability on big inputs is not uniform across all configurations, so check the per-artifact records before betting a large build on any single tool.
+Finally, real-world choice involves more than these measurements: correctness of the minified output, developer experience, configuration flexibility, and ecosystem fit all deserve a place in the decision.
 <!-- aiVerdict:end -->
 ## Sponsors